nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 - [`keepalive_timeout`](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout)
 - [`keepalive_disable`](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_disable)

 These features are grouped because they all deal with client traffic.

-An Inherited Policy fits this group best because there is a use case where the Cluster Operator sets a sane default for client max body size or client keepalives that has to be overridden by an Application Developer because of the unique attributes of the Service they own.
+An Inherited Policy fits this group best for the following reasons:

+- A Cluster Operator may want to set defaults for client max body size or client keepalives.
+- An Application Developer may want to override these defaults because of the unique attributes of their applications.
+- Since these settings are available in the http, server, and location contexts, there is already inheritance involved.
+For example, setting the client max body size in the http context, sets the client max body size of all the servers and locations.
+While setting the client max body size of server `example.com` will override the size set in the http context.
+- If this policy is applied to a Gateway is will affect all the Routes attached to the Gateway, which is one of the traits of an Inherited Policy.

 #### Future Work